LSNJLAW SM

 • Tell your employer as soon as possible.
 Don’t wait more than 90 days from the date of the injury.

-• Get medical treatment immediately.
+• Get medical treatment immediately

-1. Understand your rights
+Understand your rights

 Sometimes your employer or others may tell you information about the law that is not true.
 To make sure that your employer is not breaking the law, it is important that you understand your legal rights in the field and in your housing.
-You can begin by carefully reviewing this guide.
-Then, if you have questions, contact Legal Services of New Jersey at 1-888-576-5529.
+You usually have two years from the date of the injury to file a petition against your employer to get treatment and benefits.

-2. Keep good records
+Keep good records

 It is very important to keep good records.
 You can use this information later to make sure your employer pays you all the money they owe and, if they don’t, to collect your money.
+You should always write down:

 • Dates that you worked